-- Identify and overcome upper airway obstruction with mask ventilation using various masks, jaw thrust, nasopharyngeal airway, oropharyngeal airway Practice endotracheal intubation - · Understand ventilatory requirements of an adult - · Discuss effects of anesthesia and surgery on oxygenation and ventilation - c.
-Understand the principles and practice of routine intraoperative monitoring by: - · Explain and demonstrate lead placement and selection to detect dysrhythmias and ischemia - · Interpretation and potential errors in pulse oximetry - · Interpretation of capnography - d.
-Prescribe and conduct appropriate intraoperative fluid and electrolyte therapy by: - · Identify common sites for venous access including indications/contraindications - Predict how preoperative conditions alter perioperative fluid requirements for: NPO, Bowel prep, NGT suction, Fever - Discuss the intraoperative considerations of fluid replacement for: Blood loss, Third space losses, Temperature changes - Assess volume status and interpret data via the following monitors: Examination of the patient, Pulse and blood pressure measurement (NIBP/ arterial lines), Urine output, CVP, ECHO, etc. - Discuss the indications, risks, benefits and complications of crystalloids, colloids, blood products - e.
-Demonstrate skill at establishing intravenous access by: - · Sterile technique and universal precautions - Successfully insert several peripheral catheters ideally of different sizes - · Protect the site and immobilize the catheter - f.
-Discuss methods of recognizing and treating perioperatively: - [,] Hypoxia - · Hypercarbia - · Hypertension - · Endobronchial intubation - · Esophageal intubation - g.
-Identify several position related injuries that a patient may sustain whilst unconscious. - h.
+- c.
+Understand the principles and practice of routine intraoperative monitoring by: - Explain lead placement and selection to detect dysrhythmias and ischemia - Interpretation and potential errors in pulse oximetry - Interpretation of capnography - d.
+Prescribe and conduct appropriate intraoperative fluid and electrolyte therapy by: - Identify common sites for venous access including indications/contraindications - Predict how preoperative conditions alter perioperative fluid requirements for: NPO, Bowel prep, NGT suction, Fever - Discuss the intraoperative considerations of fluid replacement for: Blood loss, Third space losses, Temperature changes - Assess volume status and interpret data via anesthetic monitors - Discuss the indications, risks, benefits and complications of crystalloids, colloids, blood products - e.
+Demonstrate skill at establishing intravenous access by: - Sterile technique and universal precautions - Successfully insert several peripheral catheters ideally of different sizes - Protect the site and immobilize the catheter - f.
+Discuss methods of recognizing and treating perioperatively: - Hypoxia - Hypercarbia - Hypertension - Endobronchial intubation - Esophageal intubation - g.
+Identify several position related injuries that a patient may sustain while unconscious. - h.
 Describe the drugs used for resuscitation, their indications, doses related to body size, and side effects. - 3.
 Regional Anesthesia - a.
-Demonstrate knowledge of local anesthetic pharmacology appropriate to the practice of general medicine by listing commonly used local anesthetics for:

-- Topical use

-- · Local infiltration

-- · Intravenous blocks (biers blocks)

-- · Peripheral nerve blocks

-- · Spinal anesthesia

-- · Epidural analgesia/anesthesia

-- b.
-Know the acceptable doses of at least two local anesthetic agents used for peripheral nerve blocks and epidural anesthesia

-- c.
-Describe and identify signs of impending local anesthetic toxicity

-- d.
-Describe the medical management of local anesthetic toxicity including preventative measures

-- e.
-Awareness of additives used with local anesthetic preparations, their purpose and toxicity

-- f.
-Risks, benefits and contraindications to spinal and epidural anesthesia

-- 4. Ambulatory Anesthesia
+Demonstrate knowledge of local anesthetic pharmacology appropriate to the practice of general medicine by listing commonly used local anesthetics for: - Local infiltration - Intravenous blocks (bier blocks) - Peripheral nerve blocks - Spinal anesthesia - Epidural analgesia/anesthesia - b.
+Know the acceptable doses of at least two local anesthetic agents used for peripheral nerve blocks and epidural anesthesia - c.
+Describe and identify signs of impending local anesthetic toxicity - d.
+Describe the medical management of local anesthetic toxicity including preventative measures - e.
+Awareness of additives used with local anesthetic preparations, their purpose and toxicity - f.
+Risks, benefits and contraindications to spinal and epidural anesthesia - 4.
+Ambulatory Anesthesia

 - a.
 Demonstrate knowledge of the types of procedures and patients appropriate for ambulatory surgery

 - b.
 Assess the ambulatory patient with respect to:

-- · ASA classification
+- ASA classification

-- · NPO status
+- NPO status

-- · Appropriate lab work
+- Appropriate lab work

-- · Nausea and vomiting prophylaxis
+- Nausea and vomiting prophylaxis

-- · Pain management
+- Pain management

-- · Discharge criteria
+- Discharge criteria

 - 5. Postoperative Pain Management

 - a.
 Demonstrate knowledge of the different types of pain management including the advantages, disadvantages and monitoring required for:

-- · PCA
+- PCA

-- · Epidural catheters
+- Epidural catheters

-- · PRN medications
+- PRN medications

 - PO medications

 - b.
 Knowledge of assessment of postoperative pain via:

-- · Pain scales
+- Pain scales

-- · Visual analogue scales
+- Visual analogue scales

 - 6. Obstetrical Anaesthesia

 - a.
 Demonstrate knowledge of:

-- · Physiological changes of pregnancy and their implications for anaesthesia
+- Physiological changes of pregnancy and their implications for anaesthesia

-- Regional anaesthesia using local anesthetic and/or opioids for analgesia including the indications, contraindications, effects, problems, and relevant sensory pathways. - \cdot The indications, contraindications, effects, and problems of general anaesthesia in the obstetrical population - · Other methods of pain control in labour - 7.
-Attitudes of the clerk are assessed on a daily basis and include: - a.
-Interaction with patients (and their families) with regards to respect, compassion and empathy - b.
-Politeness and respect for other health care professionals - c.
-Punctuality, reliability and the ability to take initiative and responsibility where appropriate - d.
-Ability to work effectively as part of a team - e.
-Motivation towards patient assessment, self-directed study and maximizing clinical experience
+- Regional anaesthesia using local anesthetic and/or opioids for analgesia including the indications, contraindications, effects, problems, and relevant sensory pathways.

+- The indications, contraindications, effects, and problems of general anaesthesia in the obstetrical population

+- Other methods of pain control in labour

+- 7. Attitudes of the clerk are assessed on a daily basis and include:

+- a.
+Interaction with patients (and their families) with regards to respect, compassion and empathy

+- b.
+Politeness and respect for other health care professionals

+- c.
+Punctuality, reliability and the ability to take initiative and responsibility where appropriate

+- d.
+Ability to work effectively as part of a team

+- e.
+Motivation towards self-directed study and maximizing clinical experience